Learn where to direct your complaint about toll matters, Demand Notices or Penalty Infringement Notices.

 When can we help?

-You should make your complaint to the relevant organisation first, as this is the fastest way to resolve your issue.
+You should make your complaint to the relevant agency first, as this is the fastest way to resolve your issue.

-If you have complained to Linkt about a TSRC tolling matter and you are unhappy with Linkt's response, you can make your complaint to the Department of Transport and Main Roads.
+If you have complained to Linkt about a Toowoomba Bypass tolling matter and you are unhappy with Linkt's response, you can make your complaint to the Department of Transport and Main Roads.
 If you remain unhappy with the Department’s response you can then complain to us.

 We can also help if you have complained to the Department of Transport and Main Roads, Brisbane City Council or the State Penalties Enforcement Registry and are unhappy with their response.
 Make your complaint to us.

-Find out more about complaining to the organisation involved.
+Find out more about complaining to the agency involved.